core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## EDHOC Message Processing {#oscore-edhoc-message-processing}

-In addition to what specified in Section 5 of {{I-D.ietf-lake-edhoc}}, the following also applies.
+This section specifies additional EDHOC message processing in addition to what is specified in Section 5 of {{I-D.ietf-lake-edhoc}}.

 ### Initiator Processing of Message 1

-The Initiator MUST select C_I as follows.
+The Initiator selects C_I as follows.

 1. The Initiator initializes a set ID_SET as the empty set.

-2. The Initiator selects an available OSCORE Recipient ID, namely ID*, which is also not included in ID_SET.
+2. The Initiator selects an available OSCORE Recipient ID, ID*, which is not included in ID_SET.

 3. The Initiator converts ID* to the EDHOC connection identifier C_I, as per {{oscore-to-edhoc-id}}.